dreamstalker/rehlds/README.md

 <li>sv_rehlds_stringcmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
 <li>sv_rehlds_stringcmdrate_max_burst // Max burst level of 'string' cmds for ban.
 Default: 400
 <li>sv_rehlds_stringcmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
-<li>sv_rehlds_userinfo_transmitted_fields // Userinfo fields only with these keys will be transmitted to clients via network.
-If not set then all fields will be transmitted (except prefixed with underscore).
-Each key must be prefixed by backslash, for example "\name\model\*sid\*hltv\bottomcolor\topcolor".
-Default: ""
+<li>sv_rehlds_userinfo_transmitted_fields // Custom userinfo fields that will be transmitted to all clients via network in addition to standart engine fields.
+Useful for mods.
+Each key must be prefixed by backslash.
+Keys prefixed with '_' (private) will be ignored.
+Default: "\bottomcolor\topcolor"
 <li>sv_rehlds_attachedentities_playeranimationspeed_fix // Fixes bug with gait animation speed increase when player has some attached entities (aiments).
 Can cause animation lags when cl_updaterate is low.
 Default: 0
 </ul>